dev-sufyaan/URL-Shortener-Pro/README.md

     ```

 3.  **Run the Application:**
-    Navigate to the directory where you saved the Python script (`elegant_url_shortener.py` or the name you chose) and run it using:
+    Navigate to the directory where you saved the Python script URL Shortener Pro and run it using:
     ```bash
-    python elegant_url_shortener.py
+    python URL Shortener Pro.py
     ```

-    *(Replace `elegant_url_shortener.py` with the actual name of your Python script file if you named it differently).*

 ## ⚙️ Usage